Summer 2025

 Find Your Journey

-We’ll close read three new books and discuss them at monthly fixed meetings.
-When you apply, you can recommend a book that might be chosen for the Journey!
+In partnership with the Thousand Voices imprint, this Journey invites mentees and mentors to explore contemporary literature.
+Participants will close-read three books and discuss them at monthly Journey Meetings.
 We’ll focus, in particular, on reading as writers and taking note of the ways each author crafts their story.

 In this one-Cycle Journey, Mentees will develop essential skills in public speaking, argumentation, and critical thinking.
 Through engaging activities and interactive discussions, participants will learn to craft persuasive speeches, construct well-reasoned arguments, and present their ideas with confidence.
 They will explore techniques for effective communication, refine their ability to think critically under pressure, and practice responding to diverse perspectives in a structured setting.